 At the time of application submission, regional transportation agency applicants must submit a signed agreement to reimburse the Commission for the Commission's costs and expenses incurred in processing the application, as required by AB 194.
-The Commission will include in the agreement an hourly rate to cover all costs attributable to processing the application.
+The full cost of goods or services includes all costs attributable directly to processing the application plus a fair share of indirect costs which can be ascribed reasonably to the effort.
+Section 8752.1 of California's State Administrative Manual discusses the cost elements included in the calculation.
 The Commission expects the cost to be at a minimum \$15,000 and not to exceed \$100,000, depending on the complexity of the application.
 Further, the applicant will be notified of consultant service costs required for reimbursement should the Commission determine technical expertise is required.

-Given that the State Administrative manual requires state agencies to recover the full cost of providing services, the Commission expects that Caltrans will submit a signed agreement to reimburse the Commission for any consultant costs necessary to evaluate a Caltrans application.
+Further, the Commission expects that Caltrans will submit a signed agreement to reimburse the Commission for any consultant costs necessary to evaluate a Caltrans application.